majedkarimi/clean-code/README.md

 # 🧼 Clean Code in JavaScript

-A practical presentation for frontend developers on writing cleaner, more maintainable JavaScript by mastering control structures and error handling.
+A practical presentation for frontend developers on writing cleaner, more maintainable JavaScript by control structures and error handling.

 ---